 Venosa is a small town at the foot of Mount Vulture, an extinct volcano.
 It is considered one of the most beautiful villages in Italy, given its significant cultural and historical value.
 It was the birthplace of the greatest roman poet Horace and is home to stunning churches and interesting sites, such as the Archaeological Park that contains the ruins of a Roman settlement, and the Unfinished Abbey of the Holy Trinity, one of the most interesting monuments in Southern Italy.

-About 10 km away from Castelmezzano, Pietrapertosa is the highest village in Basilicata (1,088 mt.) and offer gorgeous views over the surrounding mountains.
-Pietrapertosa was founded by the Arabs and this is reflected in the amazing network of alleys, passages and houses built in the rock.
+About 10 km away from Castelmezzano, Pietrapertosa is the highest village in Basilicata (1,088 mt.) and offers gorgeous views over the surrounding mountains.
+Pietrapertosa was founded by the Arabs and this is reflected in the amazing network of alleys, passages, and houses built in the rock.
 You can reach Pietrapertosa either with the Angel Flight zip line or by driving along the only tiny road that connects it to Castelmezzano – an unforgettable experience that involves woods and flocks of sheep!
-There is also a nice hiking trail called Sette Pietre (Seven Stones) that connects the two towns (about 2 km) .
+There is also a nice hiking trail called Sette Pietre (Seven Stones) that connects the two towns (about 2 km).

 Brienza is an elegant medieval town that develops around the imposing remains of the Caracciolo Castle.
 Fun fact: according to the legend, originally this castle had 365 rooms, one for each day of the week, plus a secret and inaccessible one that contained a treasure!
 I particularly enjoyed strolling around in search of the old aristocratic palaces and the bronze portals Brienza is famous for.